timeagents/timeagents/README.md

 *hello , my name is **RX** ! i use **ANY** pronouns . i have severe **social anxiety** and usually will not interact first . i tend to whisper sometimes or leave messages in sites like strawpage , atabook , etc. but most likely will not come up to sit with you unless we are friends or if you asked me to .*

-*i don't have a dni list , and i'm pretty chill with most things anyway .*
+*i don't have a dni list , and i'm pretty chill with most things anyway . just don't talk to me if you're going to be mean .*
 > *i made this page for ponytown use only . i **disconnect a lot** so i hope this doesn't bother anyone when trying to int with me .*

 ### ***online status :***